xbach/docs/trezor-user/android.rst

 With that, you are all set to use your TREZOR with Mycelium on Android!

 We hope that this application will expand the reach of TREZOR by cutting off the cords with the computer.
-Don’t worry, though, myTrezor.com will continue to be actively developed, alongside with this management app.
+Don’t worry, though, TREZOR Wallet will continue to be actively developed, alongside with this management app.